eveomett-states/Arkansas/README.md

 # Arkansas Json

-This json was processed by Professor Ellen Veomett and her student Arbie Hsu.
+This json was processed by Professor Ellen Veomett and her student Arbie Hsu using the corresponding jupyter notebook.
+As part of the cleaning process, precincts were nested within counties and small rook adjacencies (under 30.5 m) were changed to queen adjacencies.

 # **Sources**